oddstream/csol/_csol.md

 Some behaviour is baked into each pyle subtype (eg cells only hold one card, foundations can only accept one card at a time, accept rules (which are set from Lua), Stock and Waste behaviour), everything else is configured by *variant.lua*.

 To name a procedure, use a strong verb followed by an object, *eg* PeekCard, MoveCard.

+... it's neither idiomatic nor necessary to put Get into the getter's name.
+If you have a field called owner (lower case, unexported), the getter method should be called Owner (upper case, exported), not GetOwner.
+The use of upper-case names for export provides the hook to discriminate the field from the method.
+A setter function, if needed, will likely be called SetOwner.
+Both names read well in practice ...

 ## Makefile